From BR Bullpen

-However, that mid-career assessment has been called into question since the lifetime member of the New York Yankees left the Big Apple for a $240 million, two-year deal with the Seattle Mariners in 2014.
-His first year with the Mariners was quite good in context, but he struggled badly at the start of the next season, calling into question his productivity in the long run.
+However, that mid-career assessment has been called into question since the lifetime member of the New York Yankees left the Big Apple for a $240 million, ten-year deal with the Seattle Mariners in 2014.
+His first year with the Mariners was quite good in context, but he struggled badly at the start of the next season before finding his hitting stroke again, calling into question his productivity in the long run.

 Major League career

 Canó was signed by scout Carlos Rios for the New York Yankees in January 2001.
 He made his pro debut that summer.
 Batting .333 24 games into the 2005 season with the Yankees' AAA farm club, the Columbus Clippers, was enough to earn a call-up to the Bronx.